NoroffFEU/development-platforms/trpc-case-study.md

 ## Features

-- #### Automatic typesafety
+#### Automatic typesafety
 While this is a Typescript feature, and not isolated to tRPC it allows for an eco-system where the client will notify you of errors even before you save the files.

-- #### Great DX
+#### Great DX
 tRPC has no build or compile steps, no code generation, runetime bloat or build step.

-- #### Framework agnostic
+#### Framework agnostic
 tRPC works will all JavaScript frameworks and runetimes.
 It's easy to add to already existing projects.

-- #### Autocompletion
+#### Autocompletion
+tRPC is intelligent in the sense that it tries to auto-complete your queries for you based on your entry input.

 tRPC aims to bridge the gap between front- and backend.
 It does so by creating a seemless experience navigating between your client and server code.
-You can easily adjust endpoint name in one location, and it will update accordingly on the other side.
-Working with tRPC allows you to quickly locate the assoicated files you're working with by simply using the ``use definition`` feature, and you'll be taken to that script file.
+You can easily adjust endpoint name in one location, and it will update accordingly on the other side. tRPC allows you to quickly locate the assoicated files you're working with by simply using the ``use definition`` feature, and you'll be taken to that script file.

-Since tRPC does not rely on schemas or code generation, and rather is a protocol for exposing backend functions to the frontend it allows a more seemless workflow for the developer, and lightweight well performing application with a tiny footprint for the end user.
+Since tRPC does not rely on schemas or code generation, and rather is a protocol for exposing backend functions to the frontend, it allows a more seemless workflow for the developer, and lightweight well performing application with a tiny footprint for the end user.

-#### Example of basic usage
+### Example of use

 In the image below, we see a basic example of tRPC protocols being called on front-end.
-We're using React queries to handle our ``CRUD`` operations.
-Queries for our ``GET`` requests/operations and ``Mutations`` for our ``POST``, ``PUT`` and ``DELETE`` requests/operations
+We're using React queries to handle our ``CRUD`` operations on the front-end.
+Queries for our ``GET`` requests/operations and ``Mutations`` for our ``POST``, ``PUT`` and ``DELETE`` requests.

 ```tsx
       import { api } from '../utils.api';